 Next steps

-The agreed text will now need to be formally adopted by the Parliament first, followed by the Council, before publication in the Official Journal of the European Union (OJEU).
-The amendments will enter into force three days after publication in the OJEU.
+The agreed text will now need to be formally adopted by the Parliament first, followed by the Council.
+According to the Council press release, they expect the formal adoption process to be finalysed by September 2025.
+The amendments to the CBAM will then be published in the Official Journal of the European Union (OJEU) and will enter into force three days thereafter.

 For more information on: